leiradel/luamods/unzip/README.md

 )
 ```

+### `:close()`

+Closes the ZIP archive, no other operations will be performed on the underlying file object which will be left opened.

 ### `:exists()`

 The `exists` methods will return `true` if the informed path exists in the ZIP archive, or `false` otherwise.
 The check is case-sensitive.